March 29, 2018

 Olson Kundig Designs New Golden Home for Denver’s Kirkland Museum of Fine & Decorative Art

-The striking facade features four shades of honey-colored terra-cotta tiles, all arrayed with a jazz-like rhythm.
+The striking facade features four shades of golden terra-cotta tiles, all arrayed with a jazz-like rhythm.

 Denver’s Golden Triangle, a cultural district nestled between three adjoining downtown streets, boasts a number of high-profile architecture projects.
 There’s Allied Works’ monolithic Clyfford Still Museum; Michael Graves’s Postmodern extension of the Denver Central Library; and the fortress-like Denver Art Museum by Gio Ponti and its Sea of Ice–esque addition by Studio Libeskind.